 - Drag the photo to wherever you want it to appear in your project.
 By default, iMovie sets a photo’s duration to four seconds and applies the Ken Burns effect.
 Depending on how you’ve set your project thumbnail slider, the photo may “unroll” like a filmstrip.

-- To change the length of time the photo will appear in your project, click the Duration button in the lower-left corner of the photo clip (it appears when you let the pointer hover near the end of the clip), and type how many seconds you want the photo to stay onscreen in your movie.
+- To change the length of time the photo will appear in your project, put the cursor on the egde of the photo and drag to the left to shorten the length.
+This lets you choose how many seconds you want the photo to stay onscreen in your movie.

-- If you don’t like the way the Ken Burns effect was added to your photo, you can change it or remove it.
+- If you don’t like the way the effect was added to your photo, you can change it or remove it.

 Adding Sounds and Voiceover Effects